-At the Site Commander's direction, release Operations staff no longer needed.
+1. At the Site Commander's direction, release Operations staff no longer needed.
 Direct staff members to sign out through Timekeeping.
-Return equipment and reusable supplies to Logistics.
-When authorized by SC, deactivate the section and close out alllogs.
-Provide logs and other relevant documents to the, Documentation Unit.
+2. Return equipment and reusable supplies to Logistics.

-Make sure that Operations staff are following standard procedures, utilizing appropriate safety gear, and
+Make sure that Operations staff are following standard procedures, utilizing appropriate safety gear, and documenting their activities.